The Whitehill Prize

 By arrangement with the editors of the New England Quarterly, the Society will have the winning essay published in an appropriate issue of the journal.

-Essays are now being accepted for consideration.
-All manuscripts submitted for the 2014 prize must be postmarked no later than 31 December 2014.
+Essays are no longer being accepted for consideration of the 2014 prize.
 The Society expects to announce the winning candidate in the spring of 2015.

 Entries submitted for consideration should be addressed to: